 In 2006, Poets & Writers successfully completed its first capital campaign, raising $3 million and establishing an endowment to bring the Readings & Workshops program to six new cities: Atlanta, Houston, New Orleans, Seattle, Tucson, and Washington, D.C.
 In 2007, we introduced the Jackson Poetry Prize, which each year awards $50,000 to a distinguished early to midcareer poet.

 And in 2010, to mark the organization's 40th Anniversary, we launched a $1 million campaign to honor Poets & Writers founder Galen Williams and fund important initiatives for the future.
 Thanks to the generosity of our donors, we created the Galen Williams Endowment, established the Galen Williams Fellowship Program, and raised funds to invest in our website and other digital assets.
 The 40th Anniversary Fund also supported the development of Poets & Writers Live, a series of live events launched in 2013.

-Reflecting on Poets & Writers’ 25th anniversary in 1995, E. L. Doctorow described Poets & Writers as “a saintly little service organization for writers across the country.
+In 1990, E. L. Doctorow described Poets & Writers as “a saintly little service organization for writers across the country.
 It tells them where the jobs are, the reading gigs, the grants, the awards competitions, and it brings them news of each other.
 Not its least valuable service is the one that comes of all the others—the suggestion of community implicit in this lowliest and most dire of professions.”